 The Hidden Injury: Impact of Undetected Traumatic Brain Injuries

-They call traumatic brain injury (TBI) the silent epidemic because the effects of a brain injury cannot be readily seen and may be difficult to diagnose.
-As many as 85 percent of mild traumatic brain injuries – concussions – are undetected even by MRIs, one source says.
+They call traumatic brain injury, or TBI, the silent epidemic because the effects of a brain injury cannot be readily seen and may be difficult to diagnose.
+As many as 85% of mild traumatic brain injuries – concussions – are undetected even by MRIs.

 The TBI is an injury caused by a bump, blow or jolt to the head, or a penetrating head injury, that disrupts the normal function of the brain.
 A TBI may cause a brief change in mental status or consciousness or be more severe and result in an extended period of unconsciousness or memory loss.
 Most TBIs are mild and are commonly known as concussions.

 In most cases, a concussion only requires rest and over-the-counter pain relievers to treat the accompanying headache, and the injured person recovers in several days or weeks.
 But the Mayo Clinic explains that an individual with a mild traumatic brain injury requires monitoring closely for any new or worsening symptoms